Technology

 (b) autonomous research labs.

 Systems that convert scientific insights into deployable technology at scale are often built around modular architectures that combine physics-based models, real-time data streams, and decision layers.
 This stack enables adaptive operation, while improving robustness when data are sparse or operating regimes shift, and reduces reliance on purely empirical models that can significantly deviate outside initial training conditions.
-Such approaches are useful for example as digital twins for battery management systems and the predictive maintenance of manufacturing equipment.
+Such approaches are useful for example as digital twins for battery management and the predictive maintenance of vehicle fleets.

 A computing platform architecture for a battery digital twin.

 Many innovations in materials, processes, and devices have been achieved at the intersections of distinct but complementary domains such as nanoscience and nanotechnology, clean energy technology, and computer and information science.
-To prepare technology roadmaps, allocate research funding, or devise policy instruments that promote innovation and competitive advantage, it is important to understand the type and extent of interdisciplinary research and related technology development efforts across a firm, market, or nation.
-This input also helps businesses, funding agencies, and policymakers plan for transformative technologies such as artificial intelligence to enable productivity gains.
+To prepare technology roadmaps, allocate research funding, or devise policy instruments that promote innovation and competitive advantage, it is important to understand the type and extent of interdisciplinary research and related technology development efforts across a firm, industry, or national innovation systems.
+This input also helps businesses, funding agencies, and policymakers plan for transformative technologies such as robotics and artificial intelligence to enable productivity gains, align workforce development, and effectively respond to labor market needs.

 OECD framework for measuring national AI compute capacity and